ethereumclassic/ethereumclassic.github.io/content/blog/2022-09-05-please-return-ethereum-classic-twitter-handle/index.en.md

 ## Twitter Support

-In the unlikely event that Charles Hoskinson and IOHK decide to withhold the project's twitter account from the community due to the rejection of their ECIP-1098 Treasury proposal and lack of belief in the project, we ask that Twitter Support exercise their professional judgement on this issue.
+In the unlikely event that Charles Hoskinson and IOHK decide to withhold the Ethereum Classic project's twitter account from the community due to the rejection of their ECIP-1098 Treasury proposal and lack of belief in the project, we ask that Twitter Support exercise their professional judgement on this issue.
 Please return the [@eth_classic](https://twitter.com/eth_classic) twitter account to the Ethereum Classic community.
 This action would be similar to the handling of the [@Bitcoin](https://twitter.com/bitcoin) twitter account during the BTC/BCH hardfork in 2017-2018, in which this [@Bitcoin](https://twitter.com/bitcoin) account was returned to good stewards in the BTC community.

 Thank you.